jzheng17/pesto-experiments/readme-for-group-A.md

 # Quick Guide for Pesto Model Training

+This repo comes with MIR-1k downloaded inside data folder.

+But in case you want to download the data by yourself, here's the tutorial:

 ## On Mac:
 1. Create a folder named `data` in project root dir: `mkdir ./data`
 2. Download MIR-1k from kaggle and put it inside this folder.